Vinit-source/Indian-Knowledge-Traditions--Learnings-and-Explorations/Why we sleep?.md

 These traditional Indian systems offer holistic approaches to sleep, emphasizing the importance of aligning with natural rhythms and maintaining balance in daily life to achieve restful and restorative sleep.

-In Ayurveda, sleep (*Nidra*) is regarded as one of the three fundamental pillars of health, alongside diet (*Ahara*) and regulated sexual conduct (*Brahmacharya*). It is considered essential for maintaining physical vitality, mental clarity, and emotional balance.

 In Ayurveda, sleep (*Nidra*) is esteemed as one of the three fundamental pillars of health, alongside diet (*Ahara*) and regulated sexual conduct (*Brahmacharya*). This triad is considered essential for maintaining physical vitality, mental clarity, and emotional balance.

 **1. Physical Rejuvenation:**